 -

-In the Select trusted entity screen, add Cato's ARN to the role:
+In the Select trusted entity page, add Cato's ARN to the role:

 -

-In the Add permissions screen, attach the policy that you created in step 4 to the role.
+In the Add permissions page, attach the policy that you created earlier to the role.

 Click Next.